davidazaria/cumulus/README.md

 And in examining this binning of a world made up of different experiences, the news - and more specifically what even makes the news to begin with - is something that best accentuates the notion that we do continue to remain isolated in what we deem important to consume.
 Of course there are moments of tragic or, more hopefully, joyous world events which bring the world together; however, it is often the case what makes for news in Germany might not be the case in India; South Korea and not South Africa; and, an extreme example perhaps, is something reported as a big deal in North Carolina, while emitting the faintest of blips in neighboring South Carolina.

 The aim of this application, in its current form, is to present a user a word cloud - referencing the name, cumulus - of news headlines around the world, and the importance of certain words in which they appear in those English-only (for now) headlines.
-With a sprinkle of data science, a few third party API calls, and a healthy dose of JavaScript and its far-extending remit of libraries, I hope to provide a user an interesting, and, more importantly, an easy-to-digest example of what we deem important globally, and how they themselves relate to the weighted display of those words.
+With a sprinkle of data science, one third-party API call, and a healthy dose of JavaScript and its far-extending remit of libraries, I hope to provide a user an interesting, and, more importantly, an easy-to-digest example of what we deem important globally, and how they themselves relate to the weighted display of those words.
 Do you agree with the importance of those words?
 If no, why not?
 Those are the kinds of questions I look to answer.

 ## My wireframe